libp2p/specs/connections/muxer-sel-in-sec-handshake.md

    round-trips, and allows the server to associate a different certificate with each application protocol, if desired.

-For the purpose of muxer selection, the types of muxers are coded as protocol names in the form of a list of strings, and inserted in the ALPN extension field.
+For the purpose of multiplexer selection, the types of multiplexers are coded as protocol names in the form of a list of strings, and inserted in the ALPN extension field.
 An example list as following:

     ["/yamux/1.0.0", "/mplex/6.7.0", "libp2p"]

-The muxer list is ordered by preference, with the most prefered muxer at the beginning.
-The "libp2p" protocol code MUST always be the last item in the muxer list .
+The multiplexer list is ordered by preference, with the most prefered multiplexer at the beginning.
+The "libp2p" protocol code MUST always be the last item in the multiplexer list .
 See [#tls-case] for details on the special "libp2p" protocol code.

 The server chooses the supported protocol by going through its prefered protocol list and searchs if the protocol is supported by the client too. if no mutually supported protcol is found the TLS handshake will fail.

-If the selected item from the muxer list is "libp2p" then the muxer selection process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the muxer.
+If the selected item from the multiplexer list is "libp2p" then the multiplexer selection process returns an empty result, and the multistream-selection protocol MUST be run to negotiate the multiplexer.

-### Muxer selection over Noise
+### multiplexer selection over Noise

 The libp2p Noise implementation allows the Noise handshake process to carry early data.
 [Noise-Early-Data] is carried in the second and third message of the XX handshake pattern as illustrated in the following message sequence chart.
-The second message carries early data in the form of a list of muxers supported by the responder, ordered by preference.
-The initiator sends its supported muxer list in the third message to the responder.
-After the Noise handshake process is fully done, the initiator and responder will both process the received eraly data and select the muxer to be used, they both iterate through the initiator's prefered muxer list in order, and if any muxer is also supported by the responder, that muxer is selected.
-If no mutually supported muxer is found, the muxer selection process MUST fall back to multistream -selection protocol.
+The second message carries early data in the form of a list of multiplexers supported by the responder, ordered by preference.
+The initiator sends its supported multiplexer list in the third message to the responder.
+After the Noise handshake process is fully done, the initiator and responder will both process the received eraly data and select the multiplexer to be used, they both iterate through the initiator's prefered multiplexer list in order, and if any multiplexer is also supported by the responder, that multiplexer is selected.
+If no mutually supported multiplexer is found, the multiplexer selection process MUST fall back to multistream -selection protocol.

-Example: Noise handshake between peers that have a mutually supported muxer.
+Example: Noise handshake between peers that have a mutually supported multiplexer.
     Responder supports: ["yamux/1.0.0", "/mplex/6.7.0"]
     Initiator supports: ["yamux/1.0.0"]